September 11, 2025

 • Unused capital losses can be carried forward for up to 8 assessment years

-• You must file your income tax return within the due date to preserve this carry-forward benefit
+• Filing the income tax return within the due date is required to preserve this carry-forward benefit

 Tax-loss harvesting

 If some holdings are in loss, booking those losses before the financial year ends can help offset gains elsewhere.
-The strategy should be executed carefully and in line with your investment plan, not only for tax reasons.
+The strategy should be executed carefully and in line with the overall investment plan, not only for tax reasons.

-If this net equity LTCG is within the annual exemption limit available under Section 112A, tax on that portion may become nil.
+If this net equity LTCG is within the Rs 1.25 lakh annual exemption limit available under Section 112A, tax on that portion becomes nil.

-Tip: Filing the return on time is essential if you want to carry losses forward.
+Tip: Filing the return on time is essential to carry losses forward.

 NRI Mutual Fund Taxation in India